-5 Topics to Discuss with Your Family Before You Start an Online Degree Program
+5 Topics to Discuss Before You Start an Online Degree

 Your decisions affect your family.
 You wouldn't buy a car or plan a vacation without considering household logistics, and your education is even more important than those examples.
 That's why you need to get your family on board before you start an online degree program.
 Their support and understanding is crucial to your success.

 Dr. Susan Smith Nash is the former Associate Dean at Excelsior College, a well-known college for non-traditional (adult) learners, and she couldn't agree more.
 “Without the moral support and day-to-day help of your spouse and children, many adult learners are prone to give up and quit.
 It's truly a team effort,” says Nash.

 Before you sit down for a family meeting, draft a list of talking points.
 Clear examples of the benefits and challenges at hand will help you keep the conversation on track.
 Organized thoughts will also show your family that you’ve done your research and you’re ready to enroll.

 Outline your choice in specific terms.
 Avoid generic statements, like "school is important," or, "I'm doing this because I want to."
 Your family will respond better if they feel genuinely informed.
 You might want to mention the kind of job or promotion that a new degree can yield.
 Without promising unrealistic figures, you might also want to explain how your earning potential and job security will improve.
 Consider the issue from their perspective, and discuss items that will directly impact their lives in the short term and the long run.

 Explain that an online degree makes sense for you and your situation.